apache/james-project/src/adr/0067-quota-for-jmap-uploads.md

 of a user on `UploadReposiory` (without retrieving the uploads contents).
  - `UploadService` needs a method to delete

+Asynchronous storage based cleanup using Cassandra TTL and object storage buckets is furthermore out of question as the application needs to be aware of what is stored in order to expose a coherent quota.
+We will need to rework JMAP uploads in order to base it on the date of the items stored in the UploadRepository.

 ## Alternatives

 Not operating in SaaS mode would allow to better trust users.
 As such we might simply document the limitation and